tonysparks/litavm/README.md

 Bytecode Instruction Format
 ===
 Each instruction consists of a 32 bit integer.
-There are two primary formats, one for `JMP` and `CALL` opcodes and another for the rest of the opcodes.
+There are two primary formats, one for `JMP`/`CALL` opcodes and another for the rest of the opcodes.

 The first 6 bits are to always used to identify the `opcode` to execute.